willc-1/ECE484_MP3v2/README.md

 To improve the convergence speed and accuracy of the particle filter localization algorithm, we modified the simulation environment to be less symmetrical and provide more unique features for localization:

-- **Added diverse obstacles**: Incorporated obstacles with various shapes and orientations throughout the environment to create a more feature-rich space.
-- **Introduced rotated objects**: Added rotated walls and boxes to provide unique angular measurements for the LIDAR sensors.
-- **Created asymmetrical structures**: Designed L-shaped, Z-shaped, and other non-symmetrical structures to break environmental symmetry.
-- **Added small obstacles near edges**: Placed distinctive features near the environment boundaries to help with localization when near walls.
-- **Implemented a central landmark**: Added a distinctive cross-shaped structure in the center of the environment as a reference point.
+- **New obstacles introduced**: rotated walls and boxes, L-shaped, Z-shaped, and other non-symmetrical structures, distinctive features near the environment boundaries,cross-shaped structure in the center of the environment as a reference point
 These changes help the particle filter converge faster by providing unique sensor readings at different positions in the environment.

 ## SDF Reader Improvements